Resources

 Maturity Period: 10 years (Discontinued since December 2015)

-For both types, tools like the NSC post office interest rate calculator and the 5 year NSC interest rate chart are valuable for assessing projected returns.
-The fixed interest rate and the government's backing make NSC an appealing choice for low-risk investors.
+For both forms, instruments such as the post office NSC interest rate calculator and the 5 year NSC interest rate chart can be helpful in estimating returns.
+The fixed rate of interest and the guarantee by the government make NSC a good option for conservative investors.

 Comparison of NSC with Other Tax-Saving Investments